diehlpk/diehlpk.github.io/cv/index.md

 * Computer Science

-1. Shared memory parallelism in Modern C++ and HPX, (submitted), [Preprint](https://arxiv.org/abs/2302.07191)
+1. Shared memory parallelism in Modern C++ and HPX, (accpeted), [Preprint](https://arxiv.org/abs/2302.07191)
 1. Quantifying Overheads in Charm++ and HPX using Task Bench, (accepted), [Preprint](https://arxiv.org/abs/2207.12127)
-1. From Task-Based GPU Work Aggregation to Stellar Mergers: Turning Fine-Grained CPU Tasks into Portable GPU Kernels, (accepted), [Preprint](https://arxiv.org/abs/2210.06438)
+1. Stellar Mergers with HPX-Kokkos and SYCL: Methods of using an Asynchronous Many-Task Runtime System with SYCL, (accepeted)
-1. From Merging Frameworks to Merging Stars: Experiences using HPX, Kokkos and SIMD Types. (accepted), [Preprint](https://arxiv.org/abs/2210.06439)
+1. Simulating Stellar Merger using HPX/Kokkos on A64FX on Supercomputer Fugaku, (accepted)

 ###### Books edited